10 Tips to Help Your Restaurant Go Green

 8. Monitor All Perishables

 Food waste can pile up quickly.
 It’s important to keep track of all of your perishable items.
 Monitor expiration dates, food color, and smell and move up menu items to prevent as much food waste as possible.
 Look into point of sale systems that have an automated inventory management application.
-Even some, allow you automate your inventory down to the ingredient level.
+Even some, allow you to automate your inventory down to the ingredient level.

 9. Don’t Waste Water